better-xcloud/docs/docs/safari.md

 ---
 # Install Better xCloud on Safari macOS/iOS/iPadOS

+!!! note
+    - Use this method for iOS/iPadOS.
+    - On macOS, it's recommended to use **Better xCloud** with [Chrome/Edge browser](chromium.md) instead of Safari.
+    - I only distribute **Better xCloud** on GitHub, *DO NOT* download it on other websites or from unknown sources.

+**Better xCloud** allows you to bypass PWA requirements on iOS/iPadOS (including version 17.4).

 ## Main problem

 **Better xCloud** supports macOS, iOS, and iPadOS with Safari.